Pallavighxsh/Outreach_2/README.md

 # Outreach CLI Tool

-A Selenium + BeautifulSoup powered crawler for discovering and scraping contact information (emails, phone numbers, names, and roles) from organizational websites.
+A Selenium + BeautifulSoup powered crawler for discovering and scraping contact information (emails, names, and industry buzzwords / seo keywords ) from organizational websites.

-DISCLAIMER: DO NOT USE THIS FOR THE PURPOSE OF SPAMMING.
-THE INTENTION OF THIS TOOL IS TO HELP DIGITAL MARKETERS.
-SPAMMERS, BE GONE!
+DISCLAIMER: Please don't use this to be a spammer...
+Find organic connections!

 ---